getify/You-Dont-Know-JS/scope-closures/ch4.md

 // string 42
 ```

 `window.name` is a pre-defined "global" in a browser context; it's a property on the global object, so it seems like a normal global variable (though it's anything but "normal").

-We used `var` for the declaration, which doesn't shadow the pre-defined `name` global property.
+We used `var` for our declaration, which **does not** shadow the pre-defined `name` global property.
 That means, effectively, the `var` declaration is ignored, since there's already a global scope object property of that name.
 As we discussed in the previous section, had we use `let name`, we would have shadowed `window.name` with a separate global `name` variable.

-But the truly weird behavior is that even though we assigned the number `42` to `name`, when we then retrieve its value, it's a string `"42"`!
-In this case, the weirdness is because `window.name` is actually a getter/setter on the global object, which insists on a string value.
+But the truly surprising behavior is that even though we assigned the number `42` to `name` (and thus `window.name`), when we then retrieve its value, it's a string `"42"`!
+In this case, the weirdness is because `window.name` is actually a getter/setter on the global object, which insists on its value being a string value.
 Wow!

-With the exception some rare corner cases like `window.name`, JS running as a standalone file in a browser page has some of the most *pure* global scope behavior we're likely to encounter.
+With the exception of some rare corner cases like `window.name`, JS running as a standalone file in a browser page has some of the most *pure* global scope behavior we will encounter.

 ### Web Workers